JibbyJames/data-eng-study/Certifications/GCP Data Engineer/Exam Guide.md

 - Running jobs in multiple regions or zones
 - Preparing for data corruption and missing data
 - Data replication and failover (e.g., Cloud SQL, Redis clusters)

+## Training for the Exam

+[Google Cloud Skills Boost](https://www.cloudskillsboost.google/paths/16) - 13 Courses to prepare for the exam.